dmsc/mkatr/README.md

 - `-b`  Selects the next file in the command line as the _boot_ file, the file will be loaded when the computer boots, and must be in the standard Atari binary file format.
+        The bootloader for 128 bytes per sector uses addresses from
+        $700 to $965, and the bootloader for 256 bytes per sector uses addresses from $700 to $A50.

+- `-x`  Output image with exact sector count for all available content.
+        This will use non-standard sector counts, and return images with 128 bytes per sector if the image is smaller than about 8MB.

 - `-h`  Shows a brief help.